scottsauber/workshop-dotnet-azure-github-bicep/README.md

 ## Module 5 - GitHub Actions Review Slides

-## Module 6 - GitHub Actions Review Slides
+## Module 6 - GitHub Actions Hands On

 1. If it doesn't already exist, create a folder called `.github` and then `workflows` under that folder.
 1. Create 6 new secrets based on the email you received at the beginning of this workshop.
 These secrets will be used to authenticate to Azure.
 If this wasn't in place, you wouldn't be able to talk to your Azure account, because Azure doesn't just let anyone in.